alvilgau/CloudyMcCloudface/webserver/record/readme.md

 # record

-micro-service to store analyzed tweets with dynamodb.
+hapi plugin that allows recording of analyzed tweets